mgimond/aomc/README.md

 ## Is there support?

 Yes and No. I haven't touched this project since 2003 so support is very limited.
+Documentation can be found [here](Documentation.md).